DanielMazurkiewicz/WebAI/README.md

       name: "name_of_operation",
       domain: "some_existing_domain_name",
       dataType: "fp32",
+      initState: (state = {}) => { state.hello = true; return state;},
+                                                // if initState is defined, then this is a
+                                                // statefull operation
+                                                // this method has to be called and result passed
+                                                // manually if operation used directly from API

       model: {
         params: [":param1", ">param2", "paramN"] // JSON model properties that should be passed
                                                     // as arguments to this operation